 Having a yard sale isn't known as a dangerous activity, but it never hurts to take basic precautions.
 Yard sale shopping safety is important, and seller safety is just as crucial.
 You are, after all, inviting an unknown number of complete strangers to visit your home.
-Before you set out the merchandise, read these safety do's and don'ts for yard sale sellers:
+Before you set out the merchandise, read these safety do's and don'ts for yard sale sellers.

-Yard Sale Safety Do's
+Yard Sale Safety Do's for Sellers

-- Do lock all the doors leading to your home during the yard sale, unless you're holding the sale inside.
+- Lock all the doors leading to your home during the yard sale, unless you're holding the sale inside.
 That includes the door from the garage to the interior, even if you're going in and out frequently.
 You may plan to guard the door, but your attention will be needed elsewhere at some point during the sale.

-- Do consider setting up a portable canopy in your checkout area if you're not using a garage for your sale.
+- Consider setting up a portable canopy in your checkout area if you're not using a garage for your sale.
 The type many flea market vendors use has a covered top and open sides, which allows you to watch the sale while undercover.
 You'll have to venture out to answer questions and mind the sale, but you can retreat to the shade during lulls.

-- Do enlist a friend or family member to assist you on sale days, if at all possible.
+- Enlist a friend or family member to assist you on sale days, if at all possible.
 Or, make it a joint sale with a neighbor who's available for duty.
 It helps to have a partner during rush times at any sale.
 It's crucial if you can't see the entire sale at all times, such as when you're having an indoor estate sale or when some of the items are in your side yard or storage sheds.
-Some customers do steal, and a lone seller is an easy prey to thieves who work in pairs.
+Some customers do steal, and a lone seller is easy prey to thieves who work in pairs.
 One party distracts you while the other helps herself to your merchandise.

-Yard Sale Safety Don'ts
+Yard Sale Safety Don'ts for Sellers

 - Don't use a cash box unless you have a designated cashier with no other duties.
 No matter how good your intentions, you'll leave a box unattended at some point when you need both hands, and it may disappear.
 If you're running the sale alone, it's best to keep the money on your person.
 Opt for a fanny pack, or even better, an apron with lots of pockets.

 - Don't leave your yard sale unattended, not even for a quick bathroom break.
 Your best merchandise may walk away.
-If you don't have full-time help for the sale, ask a friend or neighbor to stop by to relieve you a couple times each day.
+If you don't have full-time help for the sale, ask a friend or neighbor to stop by to relieve you a couple of times each day.

 - Don't allow shoppers inside your house to use the bathroom unless you already know them, no matter how desperate or harmless they may seem.
 Even little old ladies can be thieves.
 They could be casing your home for potential valuables, or they could slip something small in a pocket on their way to the bathroom.
 It's just not worth the risk.
 Direct anyone who asks to the nearest gas station or convenience store with a public restroom.